Cohort 10 (2017-2019)

 Neno Fuller graduated from Brooklyn College of the City University of New York (CUNY) in 2015 with a B.S. in physics and a minor in mathematics.
 In 2013, Neno worked with Nancy Griffeth, comparing different computational models of the Ras-protein mediated cell-signaling pathway to develop therapies targeting mutations that affect this pathway.
 Starting in 2014, he was a Louis Stokes Alliance for Minority Participation scholar in the laboratory of Mim Nakarmi, where he grew thin-film hexagonal boron nitride by means of chemical vapor depositions and atomic-force microscopy for photonic applications.
 Also in 2014, Neno was a REU student in Andrew Houck’s group in Princeton University’s Department of Electrical Engineering.
 He used a high-frequency structure simulator to model a filter device for use in quantum computing.
 Back at Brooklyn College, Neno’s senior thesis with Karl Sandeman focused on the magnetocaloric effect, a phenomenon whereby a material in a magnetic field experiences a change of temperature when the field is changed.
 Magnetic refrigeration employs this effect to generate a cycle akin to the gas-based cooling of traditional refrigeration, which relies on hydro-fluorocarbons that have 2000 times the global warming potential of CO2.
-In Simon Billinge’s group, Neno is now investigating the magnetocaloric properties of Manganese-Iron-Silicon, which is particularly promising because of its cheap and non-toxic components.
-By comparing the structural features of three samples over two thermal cycles, Neno aims to clarify the link between structure and the thermal-history dependence of this material’s magnetic properties.
-This fall, Neno will begin a Ph.D. in physics at CUNY.
+In Simon Billinge’s group, Neno investigated the magnetocaloric properties of Manganese-Iron-Silicon, which is particularly promising because of its cheap and non-toxic components.
+By comparing the structural features of three samples over two thermal cycles, Neno aimed to clarify the link between structure and the thermal-history dependence of this material’s magnetic properties.

 Advisor: Carol Prives

 Christopher Medina-Kirchner, a native of Milwaukee, Wisconsin, graduated from the University of Wisconsin-Milwaukee in 2014 with a B.A. in psychology.
 As an undergraduate, he was a McNair scholar and conducted research in Krista Lisdahl’s Brain Imaging and Neuropsychology (BraIN) Laboratory, as well as with the Milwaukee County Drug Treatment Court evaluation team.
 Through this work, Christopher began to notice how misinformation about the neuropsychopharmacological effects of drugs has contributed to high incarceration rates.
 This inspired him to gain a more thorough understanding of the neurobiological and environmental factors that determine responses to drug effects.
-At Columbia, Christopher is working with Carl Hart to understand factors that mediate drug self-administration behavior and with Geraldine Downey to develop a rejection-sensitivity model of coping with the stigma of a criminal record.
+At Columbia, Christopher worked with Carl Hart to understand factors that mediate drug self-administration behavior and with Geraldine Downey to develop a rejection-sensitivity model of coping with the stigma of a criminal record.
 He received a “Beyond the Bars” fellowship, which affords him an opportunity to participate in research projects aimed at increasing our understanding of mass incarceration and factors that will reverse this situation.
 Christopher aspires to become a neuropsychopharmacologist who investigates the effects of psychoactive substances in human research patients while taking into consideration environmental and social factors.
-He will start in the Ph.D. program in psychology at Columbia University in the fall of 2017.

 Cohort 7 (2014-2016)